-Access the suggested course sequences for: BFA, Art: Drawling/Illustration specialization-Drawing, BFA, Art: Drawing/Illustration specialization-Illustration, BFA, Art: Painting specialization; BFA, Art: Sculpture specialization from the Visual & Performing Arts web page or from the Program Plans site on the Registrar's web page.
+Access the suggested course sequences for: BFA, Art:Drawling/Illustration specialization-Drawing, BFA, Art: Drawing/Illustration specialization-Illustration, BFA, Art: Painting specialization; BFA, Art: Sculpture

 BACHELOR OF FINE ARTS IN GRAPHIC DESIGN

 All degree programs require completion of the Core Curriculum.
 A complete description of the core and its requirements is available in the Core Curriculum section of the Daemen catalogue.
 Courses which satisfy a portion or complete a core requirement will have such designation indicated after the course title.